keboola/processor-iconv/README.md

 [![Build Status](https://travis-ci.org/keboola/processor-iconv.svg?branch=master)](https://travis-ci.org/keboola/processor-iconv)

 Iconv processor.
-Takes all CSV files in `/data/in/tables` (except `.manifest` files), converts their encoding to UTF-8 and stores them in `/data/out/tables`.
-Ignores directory structure and deletes all non-csv files.
+Takes all CSV files (or sliced tables) in `/data/in/tables`, converts their encoding to UTF-8 and stores them in `/data/out/tables`.
+Manifests (if present) are copied without any change.

 ## Development